AdobeDocs/commerce-learn.en/help/merchant/widgets.md

 ---
 # Create Widgets

-Widgets are reusable components and you can easily create widgets, and modify existing ones, to automatically update content across your store.
-In this video, learn how to manage widgets.
+Widgets are reusable components that you can create and modify easily to automatically update content across your store.
+In this video, learn how to create and manage widgets.

 Who is this video for?